patrickfletcher/clODE/docs/init_runtime.md

 ## Select platform and device by index

-The third way to initialise the clODE runtime is to specify the platform and device by index.
+The third way to initialize the clODE runtime is to specify the platform and device by index.
 This is done by passing the `platformID` and `deviceID` arguments to CLODEFeatures or CLODETrajectory.